 Shooting / Hunting

-we've set up a shooting and trap range near the Eagle Eye mountian.
+There is a rifle range and trap range on the south side of Eagle Eye mountian.

 The Aguila area boosts the finest drinking water in all of Arizona.
 There are 200' deep wells that supply delicious drinking water right from the tap, so no need to soften or filter.
 The latest reports show that there will be plenty of water for years to come.
 (See water report on home page.)

 Admittedly about 5 years ago we had trouble with break-ins.
 At that time we installed gates which are always kept locked at all times.
 Since the gates were installed the break-ins have ceased.
 Now we can boast we are a "Gated Community".
 (Thanks to Joe Arpaio most of the illegals have left the area.
 He is the only man in history who was incriminated for doing his sworn duty.)